effml-postech/blog-post/content/docs/spring24/14_/_index.md

 </p>
 Quantization is an optimization technique which restricts data(weights, activations) in low precision.
 Not only does it reduce the memory footprint, but it also enables accelerated computations given hardware support to low-precision arithmetic.

-Values are represented as follows when linear symmetric quantization is applied:
+The quantized values are represented as follows when linear symmetric quantization is applied:
 <p align="center">
   {{< katex >}}
     q(x) = clamp(\lfloor \frac{x}{\Delta},-2^{b-1}, 2^{b-1}-1) \rceil,\ \ \Delta = \frac{\alpha}{2^{b-1}-1}